ejabberd 2.1.1 Features

 Easy Installation

-There is not only a source code package and a public Subversion repository available, but there are also first-party installers for Microsoft Windows 98/2000/XP, Linux x86 and MacOS X PowerPC.
+There is not only a source code package and a public Git repository available, but there are also first-party installers for Microsoft Windows 98/2000/XP, Linux x86 and MacOS X PowerPC.
 Furthermore, several operating system distributions include ejabberd in their repositories.

 Virtual Hosts